This short video shows how providing oxytocin via the Uniject® injection system can help prevent postpartum hemmorhage. Photo: PATH.

 Partnering for prevention

-For example, the project is working with the International Federation of Gynecology and Obstetrics and the International Confederation of Midwives to promote AMTSL among their member associations, which include both physicians and midwives.
-Working with other partners—particularly Rational Pharmaceutical Management Plus (RPM Plus) and Access to Clinical and Community Maternal, Neonatal, and Women’s Health Services.
+For example, the project worked with the International Federation of Gynecology and Obstetrics and the International Confederation of Midwives to endorse AMTSL and promote it among their member associations, which include physicians and midwives.
+The project also identified opportunities to create synergies and maximize impact with partners including Rational Pharmaceutical Management Plus (RPM Plus) and Access to Clinical and Community Maternal, Neonatal, and Women’s Health Services.